damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

   - Technical review and approval
   - Markdown, structure, and flow review and approval
   - Merge to master
-- **Blog Technical Reviewers:** any GitLab Team member with technical expertize on the post's subject
+- **Blog Technical Reviewers:** any GitLab Team member with technical expertise on the post's subject
   - Technical review and approval
   - Test and reproduce methods and procedures